abtion/guidelines/behaviour_and_protocol/feedback.md

 ### Addresses observable actions

-Explain what happened, eg. “You didn’t ask everyone what they did”
+Explain what happened.
+For example, "You didn’t ask everyone what they were doing".

 ### Communicates clearly and constructively